 Regarding strings, pick up a set of Ernie Ball Regular Slinky (10-46) for an electric guitar.
 If you're playing acoustic, Eric Clapton strings his own guitars with his signature set from Martin.
 Don't worry too much about picks, and choose whatever you prefer (Eric himself probably went through all of them).

 Chronological list of Guitars, Amps, Effects, and Accessories used by Eric Clapton

 For questions, feedback, and edits, please use the Contact Form

 1960s Kay Jazz II

 Eric used this guitar prior to joining the Yardbirds circa 1962, while he was playing in his first band called “The Rooster”.
-According to Eric, he received this guitar as a gift from his grandmother: The Kay was the guitar that my grandmother bought me on the “hire-purchase” scheme.
-That got me into the band, and then we started making money, I found I had nothing else to spend it on […]
+The guitar was purchased from Bells in Surbiton, and according to Eric, he bought it with little help from his grandmother.
+The Kay was the guitar that my grandmother bought me on the “hire-purchase” scheme.
+That got me into the band, and then we started making money, I found […]

 This was Eric’s main recording and gigging guitar during the Yardbirds era.
 The guitar allegedly belonged to the Yardbirds management, and after Eric had left the band, Jeff Beck who took over his role, played the same guitar for some time prior to acquiring a Fender Esquire (more on Jeff Beck’s Gear Page).
 (Jeff Beck:) We were on the road constantly and I didn’t even have my own guitar.
 I [initially] used Eric’s red […]